JonasToth/gitforge.nvim/development_resources/specification/project.md

       (`:cd` in `nvim` shows the current directory)
 - each project can receive specific configuration options that override the default options, missing options are filled with default choices
+- a project selects modules for different capabilities, the following scenario may happen:
+    - issues with jira
+    - pull requests with github
+    - CI/CD with buildbot

 ### Nice to Have